tinkerbell/tinkerbell-docs/docs/setup/using-qemu.md

 8. Install sandbox dependencies.

-   The steps for deploying the Tinkerbell sandbox can be found here [https://docs.tinkerbell.org/setup/on-bare-metal-with-docker/#getting-tinkerbell](https://docs.tinkerbell.org/setup/on-bare-metal-with-docker/#getting-tinkerbell)
+   Follow the steps for deploying the Tinkerbell [sandbox].

    As we're using QEMU and the shack program we will need to set things up slightly different, using the steps below.